seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 Caesar's, to him I say, that Brutus' love to Caesar
 was no less than his.
 If then that friend demand
 why Brutus rose against Caesar, this is my answer:
-\—Not that I loved Caesar less, but that I loved
+\--Not that I loved Caesar less, but that I loved
 Rome more.
 Had you rather Caesar were living and
 die all slaves, than that Caesar were dead, to live
 all free men?
 As Caesar loved me, I weep for him;